monopole/snt/review/services.md

   appears in `<NodeIP>:spec.ports[*].nodePort` and `spec.clusterIp:spec.ports[*].port`.

-* The example below uses `LoadBalancer`, which will round-robin requests to pods.
-Balancer creation is (like most other things) asynchronous.
+* The example below uses `LoadBalancer`, which round-robins requests to pods with the right label.
   Information about it appears in the `status.loadBalancer` field.

 <!-- @funcCreateService @env @test -->
 ```